RadioPotin/rainfall42/level7/README.md

 > argc = [ebp+0x8]
 > argv = [ebp+0xc + 4 * ARG_NUMBER]

-This means that the addresses used for writing or reading `argv` are contiguous and therefor easily findable with a buffer overflow...
+This means that the addresses used for writing or reading `argv` are contiguous and therefor easily overwritable with a buffer overflow...

 Finally, since we know there is a possibly for overwriting a `control-flow read` address at runtime, we should now focus on our GOT solution and nothing is easier, all we have to do is disassemble the call to the `puts()` function, denote the address and use it in our payload.